stackabletech/secret-operator/README.md

 <!-- Abstract -->

+The Secret Operator by [Stackable](https://stackable.tech/).
-This is a Kubernetes Operator to provision and inject secrets for Kubernetes pods.
-Compared to Kubernetes' native secret mounts, this permits secrets to be selected dynamically based on properties of the `Pod`.
+This is a Kubernetes Operator to provision and inject secrets for Kubernetes Pods.
+Compared to Kubernetes' native secret mounts, this permits secrets to be selected dynamically based on properties of the Pod.
 Have a look at the [Documentation](https://docs.stackable.tech/secret-operator/stable/index.html) for more information.

 <!-- Quickstart section left out, because this operator doesn't do anything stand-alone -->